 Assist small business owners in growing a self-sustaining business.

-A Self-Sustaining Business and the Business Growth Cycle
+Your target in the Business Growth Cycle

-So why aren’t more business in the success stage?
 The main problem is the things that most people usually use to define business success, good revenue, a solid customer-base, a steady stream of business, and, most of all, good profit, are characteristics of the survival stage.

 If you had all those things, wouldn’t you think that you were successful?
 Of course you would.
 I would say you were successful.